MihailBeloshapkin/ADAS/README.md

   The random frame of video is showed here on this picture.
 ![alt text](images/pict1.png)

 And the first problem is to detect road boundaries.
+To solve this, we should apply color filters and Canny.